chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 The organizers of Project Nights need your help!
-Grouping people for project night team project is a manual task.
+Grouping people for team projects is a manual task.
 Why do it manually, when we can automate it?

 ### Is this project for you
-Before you progress further, lets check if we are ready to solve this.
+Before you progress further, let's check if we are ready to solve this.
 You should
 - Have a personal computer with working wifi and power cord
 - Have Python 3 installed on your computer.
 Yep, Python 3 only.
 - Have [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/3) installed in your computer.